Table of Contents

 Together Roberts & Harris PC provides customized legal strategies for each of our clients and their family’s unique needs.
 That starts with a personal, results-focused approach to learning more about how our client’s injuries have impacted their day-to-day activities and their long-term quality of life, so we can tell their story and ensure their voices are heard while pursuing the financial outcome they deserve to make a complete recovery.

 Contact Our Wrongful Death Attorneys in Raleigh, NC for a Free Consultation Today

 At Roberts & Harris PC, our Raleigh wrongful death attorneys provide each of our clients with a customized legal strategy to pursue tangible results for their cases.
 We are aggressive, skilled, and trial-tested wrongful death lawyers who create solutions, so family members who lost their loved ones to negligence can confidently get their lives back on track knowing we are focused on producing justice on their behalf.

-Contact our dedicated wrongful death lawyers in Raleigh, North Carolina today by calling (919) 249-5006 or online to learn more about how to pursue results with legal fees starting at just 25%.
+Contact our dedicated wrongful death lawyers in Raleigh, North Carolina today by calling (919) 249-5006 or online to learn more about how we pursue results.
 If we do not produce a positive outcome for your case, you do not pay our legal fees.

 Frequently Asked Questions of Wrongful Death Lawyers in Raleigh, NC

 How Can I Prove Negligence Caused My Loved One’s Death?

 When our clients lose a loved one unexpectedly, the trauma and grief can be overwhelming.
 However, those emotions are not enough to prove negligence was the cause of their loss.
 Partnering with a skilled Raleigh wrongful death attorney can help build your case, starting with the evidence from the scene where their death, or the injuries that resulted in their death occurred.